Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

 News
 ======
+Apr.
+2021.
+I am serving on the Program Committee of CAD&CG 2021.

-Mar 2021.
+Mar.
+2021.
 One paper accepted by the prestigious journal of CIRP Annals.

-Feb 2021.
+Feb.
+2021.
 One paper accepted by the prestigious ASME Trans.
 JCISE.

-Dec 2020.
+Dec.
+2020.
 I am serving on the Program Committee of CAD/Graphics 2021.